 We drove to Levanto and parked our car at the railway station.
-The parking place is very big but you need some skills to handle the parking machine.
+The parking place is very big, but you need some skills to handle the parking machine.
 The local tourist office is right inside the train station.
 We bought day tickets which entitled us to take trains between the five villages as frequently as we wanted.
 The ticket is also valid for local buses and toilets.

-Riomaggiore (best sea views of Cinque Terre)
+Riomaggiore (the best seaview of Cinque Terre)

 We started from the most southern village of the Cinque Terre, Riomaggiore.
 The train from Levanto to La Spezia stopped at Riomaggiore.
 Before entering the village, we walked up to the famous Via dell’ Amore or “Way of Love”.
 That day the path “Way of Love”, which was the shortest and easiest one, was unfortunately closed for repairing work.
 But the standpoint offers amazing panoramic sea views.

 Walked through an underground tunnel we arrived at the small harbour front.
 There is no sandy beach but a rocky beach.
 Riomaggiore is the smallest village of the five and has just one main street.
-Back to the town centre, we walked way up towards train station following a scenic small path.
+Back to the town centre, we walked way up towards the train station following a scenic small path.
 Most people did not follow this way.
 The path is well paved and we were the only tourists there.
-It lead us directly to the train station.
+It leads us directly to the train station.

-Manarola (best eating place in Cinque Terre)
+Manarola (the best eating place in Cinque Terre)